 - Unknown Island has a fight between a giant ground sloth and a Ceratosaur which looks more like a waltz.

-- Done intentionally in the opening fight of Team America as Joe grapples with a terrorist; the puppets are just flailing around and getting tangled up.
+- Done intentionally in the opening fight of Team America: World Police as Joe grapples with a terrorist; the puppets are just flailing around and getting tangled up.
 Later in the film, the fight scenes are better done.
 The commentary reveals that the puppeteers were good enough they could have actually done all the fight scenes realistically, but decided to go for Rule of Funny after realizing the results were actually too realistic and crossed into the Uncanny Valley.

 - Played for laughs in Black Dynamite when Bullhorn helps Black Dynamite out in the pool hall.
 Bullhorn accidentally slaps one of the henchmen, who gets mad, breaks character, and approaches Bullhorn's actor, as if to return the favor, but the take is cut short.
 The next take features a completely different actor playing the same henchman, implying that the original actor had to be replaced.

-- Subverted in Captain America: The First Avenger when Cap "socks old Adolf in the jaw" during his stage show, the movie audience clearly sees distance between Cap's fist and the actor playing Hitler.
+- In-universe in Captain America: The First Avenger when Cap "socks old Adolf in the jaw" during his stage show, the movie audience clearly sees distance between Cap's fist and the actor playing Hitler.
 Later, lampshaded when Cap claims to have knocked out Hitler hundreds of times.